 Single Tooth Dental Implants

-Dental implants are an option often recommended for people seeking treatment options for a single/multiple missing teeth or alternatives to lose fitting dentures.
+Dental implants are an option often recommended for people seeking treatment options for a single/multiple missing teeth or alternatives to loose-fitting dentures.
 Dental implants are made out of a high-grade medical titanium screw-like ‘artificial root’ which is carefully and precisely inserted into the jawbone at a single tooth replacement

 All-On-4™ Dental Implants

 If replacing all top or bottom teeth our highly skilled dentist Dr Renu Karn may recommend 4 implants to support a full arch of teeth with this technique called All-On-4™.

 Patients with adequate bone structure and without a serious medical conditions can be suitable candidates for dental implants; however